skarnz/nba_prediction_playbyplay/README.md

 ## Project Overview
 This project demonstrates a web-based interface for predicting NBA plays.
 It uses a fine-tuned GPT-4o mini model on Azure OpenAI to analyze sequences of basketball plays and predict what will happen next.

+## Use Case Justification
+Sports play prediction represents an innovative application of transformer models beyond traditional text generation tasks.
+By predicting the next play in an NBA game sequence:

+1. We demonstrate the model's ability to understand complex sequential patterns in specialized domains
+2. The task requires understanding basketball-specific context, including team dynamics, player tendencies, game clock, and score situations
+3. It serves as a proof of concept for AI assistance in sports analysis, coaching, and broadcasting

+## Use Case Benefits
+This application offers several potential benefits:

+1. **Sports Broadcasting**: Enhancing live commentary with AI-powered predictions
+2. **Coaching Tools**: Helping coaches anticipate opponent strategies in game situations
+3. **Fan Engagement**: Creating interactive experiences for fans to predict and compare with AI
+4. **Sports Analytics**: Providing insights into game patterns and tendencies
+5. **Educational Value**: Teaching basketball strategy through AI-predicted outcomes

 ## Features
 - Input NBA play-by-play sequences
 - Get AI-generated predictions for the next play